futel/twilio-sip-server/README.md

     - logs/errors
         - fail incoming calls to SIP endpoing (unregistered)

 # Notes

 todo:
-  - put creds in env
-  - populate env creds in ansible vault or something
   - filter pstn phone number on the function
   - use the cli to remove a credential
   - use the cli to CRUD a phone number
-  - environments which aren't referenced may be cleaned up after a period?
+  - metric after call is placed, with a status callback handler or something

 advantages
 - general serverless advantages